'Students...make outstanding progress and the standards that they reach are high across the whole curriculum.' Ofsted

 A broad and balanced curriculum helps students develop as independent thinkers and learners beyond the boundaries of traditional lessons.
 All of the traditional subjects you would expect to see in a school curriculum are represented at Wren.
 We also ensure our students all receive a good grounding in sports and in the arts.
 The importance of core skills and knowledge are recognised with substantial time being devoted to English, maths and science.

-Learning also extends beyond the boundaries of the core curriculum as incorporated into the timetable each week are three hours of curriculum enrichment activities to extend learning and to give opportunity for students to focus on personal interests and strengths.
+Learning also extends beyond the boundaries of the core curriculum as incorporated into the timetable each week are two hours of curriculum enrichment activities to extend learning and to give opportunity for students to focus on personal interests and strengths.

 The core curriculum subjects, English, maths and science, are taught in single sex classes which we believe help students to express themselves, build confidence and improve achievement.

 Wren provides courses to meet the aptitudes and aspirations of all of our students.
 The Academy has a three year Key Stage 4 with GCSE courses in most subjects beginning in Year 9.
 Throughout their careers at the Academy, we ensure that those who require extra help are given it - be they academically gifted or with statements of educational need.
 We have a wide ranging and carefully targeted intervention programme to ensure that all students are able to make the best progress they are capable of.
 The Wren curriculum supports students in achieving as highly as they can and in making sure they make the right choices for the college, university and career opportunities they wish to pursue.

 A computerised tracking assessment system is used by teachers to help evaluate and improve each student's progress.
 However, we also recognise the fundamental importance of effective marking and of giving students verbal and written feedback which helps them to improve.
 Parents also receive regular feedback throughout the year and we encourage a continuing dialogue about each student's performance between Wren and home.